anttitakalahti/aws-playground/lambda/README.md

 [Lambda invoke](https://docs.aws.amazon.com/cli/latest/reference/lambda/invoke.html) where I found that it returns 200 for pretty much all the time.

+Biggest lesson learned was to go to the UI to test the lambda to see that it fails when it should.

 ## Create Lambda

 You need to get access to AWS cli.
 I used access key because it worked for me.
-At work, I use the SSO portal to get temporary keys.
 This adds this part: `--profile mydemouser` to aws commands.
 If you use other methods some changes might be needed.

 ```